-Before joining Mantese Honigman PC, Douglas L. Toering practiced as in-house counsel for General Motors Corporation, later as a partner at a national litigation firm, and then as a principal at his own firm.
+Before joining Mantese Honigman PC as a partner, Douglas L. Toering practiced as in-house counsel for General Motors Corporation, later as a partner at a national litigation firm, and then as a principal at his own firm.
 His practice includes commercial litigation, shareholder disputes, insurance litigation, and business mediation.
 Over a 30 year career, Mr. Toering has represented Fortune 500 companies in commercial litigation as well as small businesses in litigation and transactional matters.

 Mr. Toering chairs the State Bar of Michigan’s Business Law Section, where he also chairs the Business Courts Committee and the Commercial Litigation Committee.
 In October 2012, Mr. Toering was one of three private practice attorneys to attend Governor Rick Snyder’s signing of the business court legislation.

 Mr. Toering has presented on business courts to the Business Law Section, Michigan’s Institute for Continuing Legal Education, and the Michigan Association of Certified Public Accountants.
 In addition, Mr. Toering has authored articles on business courts for the ABA's Business Law Today, the National Judicial College, Michigan Bar Journal, and Michigan Business Law Journal.
 Since 2012, Mr. Toering authored the chapter on Michigan’s business courts for the American Bar Association’s Annual Review of Recent Developments in Business and Corporate Litigation.
 On November 12, 2015, Mr. Toering moderated a program on business courts and early alternative dispute resolution techniques.
 Seven business court judges and three private practice attorneys (including Mr. Toering) presented.